 How is fingerprint biometrics utilized in different sectors?

-Government: Fingerprint recognition is an ideal biometric technology for both large and small scale government projects.
+Fingerprint recognition is an ideal biometric technology for both large and small scale government projects.
 Fingerprint biometrics offers a flexible, scalable and accurate digital identification solution for various government applications such as border control, national identification cards, voter registration and ePassports.
-Fingerprint identification solutions are highly accurate and fast thereby facilitating a smooth and efficient
+Fingerprint identification solutions are highly accurate and fast thereby facilitating a smooth and efficient.

 Manual identification checks are eliminated at border control and airport security points by implementing fingerprint biometrics.
-A biometric identification system enables smooth crossing for common travellers and boosts commerce and tourism.
+A biometric identification system enables smooth crossing for common travelers and boosts commerce and tourism.
 It stops people from traveling with fake identity documents and protects the country against intruders.

 A biometric based identity document replaces the need of a physical ID and serves as an undeniable proof of citizen’s identity.
 By providing fingerprint based identity documents, government is able to create a safe environment as well as ensure proper access of services and welfare to citizens.
 Fingerprint biometrics is used to create a national database of verified voter records that enables reliable storage and quick searches for voter records.

 Electronic passports are a combination of paper passports and fingerprint biometrics stored on an embedded chip.
-Implementation of ePassports by various governments has resulted in increased convenience for travellers and smooth flow at airport security.
+Implementation of ePassports by various governments has resulted in increased convenience for travelers and smooth flow at airport security.

-Workforce management: Organizations can eliminate employee time theft and reduce payroll inflation by incorporating fingerprint biometrics in their time and attendance systems.
+Organizations can eliminate employee time theft and reduce payroll inflation by incorporating fingerprint biometrics in their time and attendance systems.
 Automated recording of employee’s check-in and check-out times is possible with a fingerprint attendance system.
 The employee needs to be actually present to clock-in at work and thus a fingerprint system eliminates the possibility of buddy punching.
 Fingerprint time and attendance systems increases employee productivity and encourage accountability by creating a concrete audit trail of employee transactions.
 Time spent in manual reconciliation of attendance records is saved and resources can be spent on other productive tasks.
 It eliminates the expenses associated with producing plastic ID cards and replacement or resetting of forgotten passwords and lost cards.

-Banking sector: Banks gain a substantial benefit by implementing fingerprint biometrics.
+Banks gain a substantial benefit by implementing fingerprint biometrics.
 Banks and other financial institutions need to protect customer financial data and provide safe and easy transaction for customers.
 Customers can easily access services at bank branches with a fingerprint swipe and it also links each transaction to the customer.
 Only authorized employees can gain access to sensitive information using their fingerprint and it also creates a concrete audit trail of each transactions.
 A fingerprint biometric system eliminates insider fraud and encourages accountability and government compliance.
 Fingerprint authentication provides an irrefutable proof of employee and customer transactions and helps to save the millions of dollars that are lost each year in financial frauds.